-We live in an age where there are more causes than room for badges on a jacket, but our upcoming report* has found that messaging on environmental issues has broader support than other causes and much less distinction across demographic groups.
+We live in an age where there are more causes than room for badges on a jacket, but our research on brand purpose has found that messaging on environmental issues has broader support than other causes and much less distinction across demographic groups.
 Political issues may polarise us, but we’re united in our concerns for the environment.

 That doesn’t mean that it is without its issues.
 Consumers have fears over greenwashing and whether brands are selling a message they’re not backing up with action.

 And while concern for the environment is high, we have found that it is not the main motivator of leisure travel choices with the weather and price ranking at one and two, respectively.
 Sustainability trails far behind at 25.

 While sustainable standards are not a key motivator of leisure choices, they are becoming a hygiene factor.
 If sustainable standards are clearly not being met at a leisure organisation, people may start to avoid it – now or in the future.

 The good news is that people are happy to undertake a range of different sustainable practices, from recycling their rubbish to flying with lighter luggage.
 They also showed a willingness to make small sacrifices, such as limited access to conservation areas and a day without meat on the menu – small changes which have been shown to make a difference.
 Sacrifices should be re-framed as positive actions, empowering visitors to perceive they are helping, not losing out.